holiday-deals-banner

 TIG welding thin sheet metal with a 3/32" (2.4mm) tungsten electrode

-This might be obvious to you but for tig welding really thin metal, its best to taper the electrode like a needle.
+This might be obvious to you but for tig welding really thin metal, its best to taper the electrode like a needle for the best and most crisp arc starts.

 You also definitely dont want any grinding marks running sideways.